Holohoaxes and “New Beginnings”

 This is just to throw in few essential pieces of historical reality in the mix.
 Yet, if we are to believe emerging “mainstream alt media narrative”, the war in Yugoslavia was NATO engineered coup d etat, starting with helping Slovenia and Croatia to secede and ending up by bombing the shit out of defiant Serbia.

-The reality, however, was and, consequently, is that an ability of former Yugoslav republics of Croatia and Bosna to, in the crucial first months of the war, respectively in ’91. and ’92., survive pre-planed (at the latest from the mid-Eighties) Serbian attempt to ethnically cleanse and absorb them into Greater Serbia (in the best case scenario cca.
-80% of Croatia and 100% of Bosna) thwarted the simplicity of the situation and forced the West to deal with changing power landscape in the region.
+The reality, however, was and, consequently, is that an ability of former Yugoslav republics of Croatia and Bosna to, in the crucial first months of the war, respectively in ’91. and ’92., survive pre-planed (at the latest from the mid-Eighties) Serbian attempt to ethnically cleanse and absorb the significant parts of them (and in the “ideal” scenario 80 % of Croatia and even entire Bosnia) into Greater Serbia thwarted the simplicity of the situation and forced the West to deal with changing power landscape in the region.

 The support for Milošević was gradually dropped after 1995., notably in the aftermath of Srebrenica massacre – which, according to some alt media sources, was a media simulacrum exploiting some violent “excesses” of Serbian forces righteously defending themselves from the besieged Bosniaks – when it was obvious that the strong man of Beograd cannot control his minions in the war torn republics and that further dealings with him will weigh heavily on PR, because Western public couldn’t but notice things which it haven’t noticed in 1991.